snowplow/documentation/docs/pipeline-components-and-applications/versions/index.md

 :::info Snowplow BDP

-If you are using Snowplow BDP (Enterprise or Cloud), you don’t need to install Snowplow Mini yourself.
+If you are using Snowplow BDP, you don’t need to install Snowplow Mini yourself.
 We (optionally) deploy it and keep it up to date for you.

 :::